➤ Request more information

 The purpose of this course is to strengthen the student's ability to analyze a problem, locate resources, conduct an investigation and prepare a final written report.
 Written and oral presentations are integral components of this course.
 Class should be taken within the first 12 hours of MBA course work.

-This is a study of the strategic management process dealing with the analysis of a firm in its global environment and the formulation, implementation, control and evaluation of strategies.
+A study of the strategic management process dealing with the analysis of the firm in its global environment and the formulation, implementation, control and evaluation of strategies.
 Written and oral presentations are integral components of this course.
 Course should be taken 9 hours prior to graduation.

-This is an intensive study of financial statement analysis.
-Topics covered include study of the basic accounting concepts and principles related to financial statement analysis; liquidity, solvency and profitability analyses; sources of financial analysis information; and personal financial statements.
+An intensive study of financial statement analysis.
+Topics covered include: study of the basic accounting concepts and principles related to financial statement analysis; liquidity, solvency, and profitability analyses; sources of financial analysis information; personal financial statements.

 This course shows the student how to apply economic analysis to complex business decisions.
-Topics covered include the application of consumer and competitive firm theories, market organizations and structures, strategic pricing policies in regulated and unregulated domestic and international markets, and production possibilities and planning.
+Topics covered include: application of consumer and competitive firm theories; market organizations and structures; strategic pricing policies in regulated and unregulated domestic and international markets; and production possibilities and planning.

-This course focuses on the analysis, evaluation and application of contemporary theories of finance.
-Material covered includes the financial environment, valuation concepts, capital budgeting, capital structure and dividend policy, working capital management, issues in international finance, mergers and acquisitions, and long-term financing.
+This course focuses on the analysis, evaluation, and application of contemporary theories of finance.
+Material covered includes: the financial environment, valuation concepts, capital budgeting, capital structure and dividend policy, working capital management, issue in international finance, mergers and acquisitions, and long-term financing.

-This is a seminar in current foundation management concepts.
+A seminar in current foundation management concepts.
 This course includes theoretical and applied perspectives of management.
-Other topics will include areas such as organizational behavior, organizational theory, leadership, ethics, human resource management and other relevant management topics.
+Topics will include areas such as organizational behavior, organizational theory, leadership, ethics, human resource management and other relevant management topics.

-This course includes an analytical approach to the marketing management of a firm, emphasizing the development of competitive marketing strategies in a dynamic environment and implementation of marketing activities through methods, policies and organizational structures.
+An analytical approach to the marketing management of the firm, emphasizing the development of competitive marketing strategies in a dynamic environment and implementation of marketing activities through methods, policies, and organizational structures.

 You must take the following courses.